About the Alberta Health Care Aide Directory

 - Assistance and support with activities of daily living for clients with medical conditions or functional limitations

-HCAs provide the majority of direct care within the continuing care sector, and are active contributors to other parts of the healthcare system.
-To view the skills, knowledge, behaviors and attitudes required by health care aides in Alberta, see the Alberta Health Care Aide Competency Profile (2018).
+To view the skills, knowledge, behaviors and attitudes required by Health Care Aides in Alberta, see the Alberta Health Care Aide Competency Profile (2018).

 Individuals working in a HCA role in a healthcare setting, regardless of job title, enrol themselves in the Alberta HCA Directory.